-If you’ve ever wanted to explore red wine, but didn’t know where to begin, here are some tips that can help.
+If you’ve ever wanted to explore red wine, here are some tips that can help.

 Since there are thousands of different red wines, it can be daunting to try finding your preferences.
 However, the process can be simplified by understanding that most wine flavors depend on four basic attributes: acid, body, tannin and alcohol.